habeeb-salami/kala-converter/README.md

 # kala-converter
-A Chromium Extension Currency Converter
+A Chromium Extension Currency Converter for converting currency